-As members of the World Trade Organization (WTO), Australia and New Zealand are obliged to notify WTO members where proposed mandatory regulatory measures are inconsistent with any existing or imminent international standards and the proposed measure may have a significant effect on trade.
+Australia and New Zealand are members of the World Trade Organization (WTO) and are obliged to notify WTO members where proposed mandatory regulatory measures are inconsistent with an existing or imminent international standard and that may have a significant impact on trade.

-There are no relevant international standards and amending the Code to permit food derived from E12 is unlikely to have a significant effect on international trade as it would permit food derived from E12 to be imported into Australia and New Zealand and sold, where currently sale is prohibited.
+If FSANZ approves the Application to amend the Code and permit the sale of food derived from W8, X17, Y9, F10 and J3 in Australia and New Zealand, where currently sale is prohibited, there would be no significant impact on existing international standards or trade.
 Therefore, a notification to the WTO under Australia's and New Zealand's obligations under the WTO Technical Barriers to Trade or Application of Sanitary and Phytosanitary Measures Agreement was not considered necessary.